 DIY Herbs in Mason Jars

 My girls had a fun time potting the herbs in the mason jars for me.
+So fun to create your own mason jar garden.
+You could create some cute chalkboard labels for your jar and write the herb names on them.

 They have been very easy to maintain too.
-I water my small herb garden about 2 times a week, sometimes 3 if it’s a really hot week.
+I water my small lovely herb garden about 2 times a week, sometimes 3 if it’s a really hot week.

 I love the addition to our kitchen.
 Live plants make such a difference in a space – nothing cuter than small herb jars!